openaps/AndroidAPSdocs/docs/EN/Getting-Started/ClosedLoop.rst

 .. image:: ../images/autopilot.png
   :alt: AAPS is like an autopilot

-An artifical pancreas closed loop system combines different components in order to make diabetes management easier for you.
+An artificial pancreas closed loop system combines different components in order to make diabetes management easier for you.
 In her great book `Automated Insulin Delivery <https://www.artificialpancreasbook.com/>`_ Dana M. Lewis, one of the founders of the open source closed loop movement, calls it an `"autopilot for your diabetes" <https://www.artificialpancreasbook.com/3.-getting-started-with-your-aps#switching-to-automated-diabetes-mode-autopilot-for-your-diabetes>`_.
 But what does that mean?

 **Autopilot in an aircraft**